Forced-Placed Insurance: What It Is, Why It's Expensive & How to Avoid It

 How to Remove Forced-Placed Insurance

-If force-placed insurance has already been applied to your mortgage, the removal process is straightforward — but you need to act fast.
+If force-placed insurance has already been applied to your mortgage, the removal process is straightforward, but you need to act fast.

 Step 1: Get your own homeowners policy Contact an insurer immediately to purchase a new homeowners policy or reinstate your old one.
 Make sure it meets your lender's minimum coverage requirements.
+Note that under the March 2026 FHFA update, Fannie Mae and Freddie Mac now accept Actual Cash Value (ACV) coverage for roofs on single-family homes and condos, which may broaden the pool of qualifying (and cheaper) policies available to you.

 Step 2: Gather proof of coverage Obtain your policy's declaration page, which shows coverage amounts, effective dates, and lists your lender as an additional insured or loss payee.
+Per CFPB commentary, a declaration page, insurance certificate, or similar written confirmation is sufficient evidence of coverage.

 How to Avoid It in the First Place